 19. Marcos Ambrose(LW: 18[-1]): I expected more from Marcos at Bristol.
 But seeing as how he drove his wheels off all day, I blame the car and not the driver.

 20. Greg Biffle(LW: NR): Biff finished worse than he performed…again.
 Still, I’m sure Biffle will take the eighth-place run just to get out of the woods a little bit.
 Oh, and to join my rankings, of course.

-Topics: AJ Allmendinger, Bobby Labonte, Bristol, Carl Edwards, Dale Earnhardt Jr, Denny Hamlin, Greg Biffle, Jeff Gordon, Jimmie Johnson, Juan Pablo Montoya, Kasey Kahne, Kevin Harvick, Kurt Busch, Kyle Busch, Marcos Ambrose, Mark Martin, Martin Truex Jr., Matt Kenseth, Paul Menard, Power Rankings, Ryan Newman, Tony Stewart
+Topics: AJ Allmendinger, Bobby Labonte, Bristol, Carl Edwards, Dale Earnhardt Jr, Denny Hamlin, Fantasy Ins, Greg Biffle, Jeff Gordon, Jimmie Johnson, Juan Pablo Montoya, Kasey Kahne, Kevin Harvick, Kurt Busch, Kyle Busch, Marcos Ambrose, Mark Martin, Martin Truex Jr., Matt Kenseth, Paul Menard, Ryan Newman, Tony Stewart